mngoldberg/portfolio/README.md

 # My Portfolio Website!

-This is my beginner portfolio website built in HTML & CSS only.
+This is a beginner portfolio website built in HTML & CSS only.
+Original code from Steph Ran.

-## Features ✨

-- Responsive design 📱
-- HTML/CSS only 🖥️
-- Leave a message (coming soon!) 💬

 ## How to Run 🚀